-The "Weight and Balance" screen provides a quick and easy way to perform a weight and balance calculation for your aircraft.
+The "Weight and Balance" screen provides a quick and easy way to performing a weight and balance calculation for your aircraft.
 It is imperative that the correct data is set in the "Weight and Balance Setup" screen before using this screen.
-Changes in this screen are password protected.
 Also, the MVP calculations must be verified as accurate for many different scenarios before using this screen.
 When using this screen be sure to enter all the weight added to the aircraft, including fuel.

-If the current total weight of the aircraft exceeds the maximum weight, the "CG" "Total," and "Diff" displayed values will be shown in Red.
+If the current total weight of the aircraft exceeds the maximum weight, the "CG," "Total," and "Diff" displayed values will be shown in Red.
 If the current "CG" for the aircraft is outside of the CG envelope and the current weight of the aircraft is less than the maximum weight, only the "CG" value will be shown in Red.